Robin Smith hailed as ‘batter ahead of his time’ following death at age of 62

 “He did so in a way that gave England fans enormous pride, and no shortage of entertainment.

-“He was a batter ahead of his time which was typified in that unforgettable unbeaten 167 from 163 balls in an ODI against Australia at Edgbaston in 1993.
+“He was a batter ahead of his time which was typified in that unforgettable unbeaten 167 from 163 balls in a one-day international against Australia at Edgbaston in 1993.

 Born in Durban, Smith was renowned as a fearless batter against quick bowling with a punishing cut shot.